AdaptableTools/example-adaptableblotter-with-parceljs/README.md

-# example-adaptableblotter-with-parceljs
+# example-adaptable-with-parceljs

-Demo of the AdaptableBlotter - using parceljs as build tool for quick setup
+Demo of AdapTable - using parceljs as build tool for quick setup

 This demo is using TypeScript for convenience - but it could easily be just JavaScript.

 ## Installation

-NOTE: In order to be able to run `npm install`, you need to follow the [Adaptable Blotter installation instructions](https://adaptabletools.zendesk.com/hc/en-us/articles/360002754737-Installation) - so you need to be logged into our private NPM registry.
+NOTE: In order to be able to run `npm install`, you need to follow the [AdapTable installation instructions](https://adaptabletools.zendesk.com/hc/en-us/articles/360002754737-Installation) - so you need to be logged into our private NPM registry.

 Run `npm install` (or `yarn`), depending on what tool you're using.